rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 As she summited our first hill of the day, we continued on.

-After the downhill when I could resume serious pedaling, I noticed that under tension I was hearing the clanking noise again.
+After the downhill when I could resume serious pedaling.
+I noticed that under tension I was hearing the clanking noise again.
 It didn't happen on every pedal stroke, but was audible when I was pushing strong into my right foot.
 I spent a mile or two looking at the sprockets by my feet, trying to see what was stuck in my chain.
 Looking from behind, my buddy didn't see anything amiss either.
-As we approached the hairpin curve into the second big climb, back onto the highway, I pulled over: I _had_ to know what this was.
+As we approached the hairpin curve which starts the second big climb onto a busy highway, I pulled over: I _had_ to know what this was.

 The steel giant flipped over, I started rotating the pedals studying each cycle